 - A2.1 Did the Certified Company maintain E&O insurance coverage? - A2.2 Did the Certified Company maintain the required amount of E&O insurance coverage? - (A3) Criminal Background Checks.
-Unless prohibited by state or federal law, a Certified Company shall perform a legally permissible criminal background check prior to employment on every prospective full or part time employee who will have access to Consumer Data to determine the following: - (a) Whether the prospective employee has been convicted of any criminal felony involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information; and - (b) Whether the prospective employee has been charged with any crime involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information such that the facts alleged support a reasonable conclusion that the acts were committed and that the nature, timing, and circumstances of the acts may place consumers or clients in jeopardy.
+Unless prohibited by state or federal law, a Certified Company shall perform a legally permissible national criminal background check prior to employment on every prospective full or part time employee who will have access to Consumer Data.
+To the extent it is possible, the background check should cover the time period from the prospective employee's 18th birthday to the present date.
+The scope of the background check is to determine the following: - (a) Whether the prospective employee has been convicted of any criminal felony involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information; and - (b) Whether the prospective employee has been charged with any crime involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information such that the facts alleged support a reasonable conclusion that the acts were committed and that the nature, timing, and circumstances of the acts may place consumers or clients in jeopardy.

 A Certified Company shall maintain guidelines in a policy, procedure, or manual on how it will handle criminal background checks and the potential consequences on employment that may result from such background checks.
 The criminal background check is not a retroactive requirement for employees hired prior to certification.
+The policy, procedure, or manual shall include, among other requirements, that: